Skip to main content

 The action required is schools must:

-It is intended for boards of trustees and principals in all state and state-integrated and registered private schools.
+It is intended for boards and principals in all state and state-integrated and registered private schools.

 For information about roll returns, record keeping requirements and resourcing audit visits refer to: